 Doing three sets of bicep curls and one set of chin ups twice a week will hit that minimum ideal goal, although there’s plenty of benefit to shooting higher.

-Is 6 hours of sleep enough to build muscle?”
-Today’s sleep-deprived world often asks this question, but the unfortunate truth is that it’s inadequate.
+Today’s sleep-deprived world often asks if 6 hours of sleep is enough to build muscle but the unfortunate truth is that it’s inadequate.
 Aiming for at least seven hours of sleep is ideal to promote good recovery and muscle growth.

 The other key component of recovery is proper nutrition, particularly protein intake.
 A person should consume at least 0.7g of protein per pound of body weight to support hypertrophy, and this should be spread throughout the day.
-Contrary to protein timing myths, there’s no benefit to consuming a large amount of protein immediately after a workout.
+Despite common beliefs, a groundbreaking study about the protein timing myth reveals that there’s no advantage to consuming a large amount of protein immediately after a workout.

 Many people can pick up a 40-pound dumbbell, but that’s not the same as being able to curl as much as a healthy man should be able to handle.
-The answer to “Is curling 40-pound dumbbells good?” is that curling 40 lbs with one arm is impressive, but only with proper form.
+The answer to whether curling 40-pound dumbbells is good is that curling it with one arm is impressive, but only with proper form.

 Frequently Asked Questions